M3264/FSX/README.md

 A lightweight Server-Side Rendering (SSR) framework for React applications, designed for fast Google and Bing indexing.

-## 🚀 What is FSX?
+>  **What is FSX ?**

 FSX is a development project by **Famous-Tech**, a 14-year-old Haitian developer, created to practice web development and reduce  dependence  on AI coding assistants.
 It's like Next.js but lighter, with a focus on SEO optimization.

 ## ✨ Features